 By bike - the Hawke's Bay Trails connects with the park.
 See the Google map below.

 The park was developed in the former bed of the Ngaruroro River, which was diverted 500 m north in a large flood protection project completed in 1969.
 The Raupare Stream now flows under the old river bridge near the entrance to the park.
 The park was originally called a 'country park' and was created by the Landcare Foundation in the 1970s, with support the Friends of Pākōwhai Regional Park group who did a lot of the planting and pathway development in the early years.

 A walk through the park from the stopbank entrance serves as a memorial to Mr Doug Walker, who was Chairman of the Regional Council from 1992-1996 when he led the development of much of the flood protection work on the Heretaunga Plains.
 A second pathway has been named for Mrs Eileen von Dadelszen QSM, a former Regional Councillor who, with husband Mark, was involved from early on with the Friends of Pākōwhai group which helped with park development.

-Pākōwhai Country Park: A Brief History - this book is available for purchase from HBRC - $20.
+Pākōwhai Country Park: A Brief History - this book is available for purchase from the Regional Council - $20.